-Personally, I would suggest finding a way to try out the products before even considering becoming a consultant.
+Even so, I would suggest finding a way to try out the products before even considering becoming a consultant.
 Making money through this company would only be remotely viable if the products were worth the money that the company charges.
 Though you may snag a few initial customers, the key to making good money with anything is repeat customers.

 As it is, the brand is pretty unknown, which makes selling more difficult.
 Think about how skeptical you are of unknown brands versus the ones you know from TV.
-Some folks do go for the lesser known, companies, especially if they are ’boutique’, or unique in some way, but you certainly don’t want to be trying to sell a poor quality product while trying to get someone to switch brands.
+Some folks do go for the lesser-known, companies, especially if they are ’boutique’, or unique in some way, but you certainly don’t want to be trying to sell a poor quality product while trying to get someone to switch brands.

 Starter Kit Costs

-Joining up with the company costs $149.95 plus tax, which is on the high end for a MLM.
-Some of the cost comes from that fact that members are paying for a starter kit, rather than just the right to sell products.
+This kind of counts as a product and kind of don’t, but I wanted to mention it briefly anyway.
+There are two ways to join Motives Cosmetics.
+The first is the basic application, which includes a subscription kit and costs $149.95.
+This price is on the high end for an MLM, but some of the cost comes from the fact that members are paying for a starter kit, rather than just the right to sell products.

-In this case, the kit comes with a range of different makeup, along with catalogs, order forms and some samples.
-A kit like that would make starting up a bit easier, because you don’t have to buy products yourself just to show them off.
+In this case, the kit comes with a range of different makeup, along with catalogs, order forms, and some samples.
+A kit like that would make starting up a bit easier because you don’t have to buy products yourself just to show them off.
 It’s still a lot of money though, especially if you aren’t certain about the company.

 Most MLMs strongly focus on the opportunity, often to the point that the products are secondary.
 That’s not the case here.
-Instead Motives Cosmetics places most of its emphasis on the products themselves.
+Instead, Motives Cosmetics places most of its emphasis on the products themselves.
 It’s a fantastic approach, and it lets the company recruit people that are passionate about the company and its products, rather than people focused on the making money side of things.

 To start off with, distributors (or ‘beauty advisors’) earn around 30% profit from the sales that they make.
 This is probably the result of buying them at members’ prices and selling the products at a higher price, but the commission plan doesn’t elaborate.
 That profit margin is also shown in this basic table the company offers.